Beam-Beam Backgrounds for the Cool Copper Collider: Simulation framework

 For the studies presented in this work, the SiD detector concept~\cite{Aihara:2009ad}, originally developed for the ILC, is used.
 SiD features all-silicon vertex and tracker systems, a silicon-tungsten electromagnetic calorimeter (ECAL), and a scintillator-steel hadronic calorimeter (HCAL), all enclosed within a $5\,$T solenoid and muon spectrometers interleaved with the flux return steel.
 It also includes two forward calorimetry systems, the luminosity calorimeter (LumiCal) and the beam calorimeter (BeamCal), intended for luminosity and beam condition monitoring.
 The main SiD parameters are given in~\cref{app:SiD}.

 For the purposes of this study, we have assumed the \texttt{SiD\_o2\_v04} geometry description, as implemented in \texttt{k4geo}~\cite{k4geo_sid_o2_v04}.
-This description keeps geometry, materials, and sensitive surfaces in a single hierarchy and guarantees bit‑identical simulation between fast prototyping studies and the final digitisation/reconstruction chain.
+This description keeps geometry, materials, and sensitive surfaces in a single hierarchy and guarantees bit‑identical simulation between fast prototyping studies and the final digitization/reconstruction chain.
+The machine-detector interface (MDI) region, including the beampipe and forward shielding, is an integral part of the \texttt{k4geo} geometry description and is simulated together with all other detector components.
+The beampipe geometry follows the SiD baseline design~\cite{behnke2013internationallinearcollidertechnical} and consists of a thin-walled central beryllium cylinder that transitions to conical sections extending toward the forward calorimetry.
+The central section, with an inner radius of 12~mm, is positioned to clear the IPC background envelopes shown in~\cref{fig:envelope_plots}.

 To study the effect on the detector occupancy, two critical parameters must additionally be defined: the cell sizes in each subdetector and the energy thresholds to count hits.
 These are given in~\cref{tab:SiD_thresholds_cell_size}.